telerik/kendo-intl/docs/num-formatting/index.md

     formatNumber(-123, "##,# $", "de"); // 12.345.678 €

-**The `";"` specifier**

-The `";"` specifier is a section separator.
+* **The `";"` specifier**&mdash;A section separator.
 It defines sections with separate format strings for positive, negative, and zero numbers.

     import { formatNumber } from '@telerik/kendo-intl';

     formatNumber(-123, "##,#;(##,#)"); // (123)

-**The `"string"/'string'` specifier**

-The `"string"/'string'` specifier is a literal string delimiter.
+* **The `"string"/'string'` specifier**&mdash;A literal string delimiter.
 It indicates that the enclosed characters should be copied to the result string.

     import { formatNumber } from '@telerik/kendo-intl';